austenito/austenito.com/source/_posts/2010-02-13-getting-technically-started.markdown

 # Blogs

 Blogs are an excellent knowledge resource.
-StackOverflow has a thread on t[he best programming and development blogs][5] if you are interested, but here are the blogs that I've been following for quite some time:
+StackOverflow has a thread on [the best programming and development blogs][5] if you are interested, but here are the blogs that I've been following for quite some time:

 - [Basil Vandegriend: Professional Software Development][6]
 - [Coding Horror][7]
-- - [Creating Passionate Users][8] - It's a shame that this blog shutdown do someone stalking Kathy Sierra.
+- [Creating Passionate Users][8] - It's a shame that this blog shutdown do someone stalking Kathy Sierra.
 It's still worth it to go through the blog archives.
 - [Joel on Software][9]
 - [Rands In Repose][10]
 - [reddit.com: Joel on Software -what's new online][11]  -Kinda like a hacker version of digg